hammadxcm/image-magnifier/PRE-RELEASE.md

 ## 📋 Status: Feature Complete & Ready for Testing

-This is a **feature-complete pre-re
+This is a **feature-complete pre-rel